pranoyr/cnn-lstm/README.md

 # CNNLSTM Video Classification
-3D CNNLSTMM for Video Classification
+Implementation of CNN+LSTM in Pytorch for Video Classification

 ## Getting Started
 ### Prerequisites